-Yes, you can configure label sharing so newly shared emails do not come into your inbox.
+Yes, you can configure Gmail Label Sharing, so newly shared emails do not come into your inbox.
 To do so, disable the option New shared emails will be added to inbox.
 Please check this support note for more information.

-No – you do not need share also sub-labels.
-When you share a label all sub-labels will be shared too.
+No – you do not need to share also sub-labels.
+When you share a label, all sub-labels will be shared too.

-- Are other users affected if an email message is archived by a user?
+Are other users affected if a user archives an email message?

-- Do I need to have IMAP enabled for label sharing to work?
+Do I need to enable IMAP for label sharing to work?

 Yes, that is possible.
 You need to use the cloudHQ web interface to do that.
 The instructions are here.
 Note that you need to disable the option “This is Gmail label with Gmail label sharing” (see screenshot)

-- How does label sharing replicated deletion and unlableing of email messages?
+How does the label sharing replicate deletion and un-labeling of email messages?

-- if user A un-labels (archives) an email message then user B will have that email message also unlabeled (archived)
+- if user A un-labels an email message, then user B will have that email message also unlabeled

 - if user A deletes the label (and does not trash/delete email messages from the label), then user B will also have that label gone.
 User B will see email messages unlabeled.